talves/tauri-cra-example/README.md

-# Getting Started with Create React App
+# Tauri with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Make sure to install the [Tauri dependencies](https://tauri.studio/docs/get-started/intro) on your system (I'm using WSL2/Ubuntu).

 `npx create-react-app tauri-cra-example`